holaluz/handbook/organization/roles/reference_individual_contributor_role.md

     * Lead operative business support in order to guaranty business key processes by:
       * Increasing efficiency and enabling the automation or simplification of processes.
-      * Maintenance of reliable information systems
+      * Maintenance of reliable information systems.
       * Bugfixing non right functionalities and finding the best solution for more complex issues.
       * Lead outages remediation,resolution and prevention via postmortems, improving monitoring, proactive testing, etc.